Our Farmer Training Program

 Our program is a hands-on working/learning experience designed to move dedicated candidates towards farm management.
 We take people from all backgrounds; from inexperienced city folks looking to explore agriculture as a career option to experienced farmers looking for a new approach agriculture.
 As such, each apprenticeship will have different challenges and take on a different character.

 We will tailor each experience to the expressed needs of each participant.
 It is essential that participants make their needs clear and well known before we write an apprenticeship contract during the hiring process.
 The contract will contain our (farmer and apprentice) expectations for learning as well as benefits and expectations for labor.
 This contract will be updated during the program orientation and periodic evaluations

-During the first two weeks of the apprenticeship, we will conduct orientation for all the apprentices.
-At this orientation, we will go over safety policies, farm policies and location and names of buildings and equipment.
+During the first two weeks of the apprenticeship we will conduct an orientation for all of the apprentices.
+At this orientation we will go over farm policies (including safety, sexual harassment, use of technology, etc.).
 We will individually review each apprenticeship contract and update them as necessary.
 We will also begin to set vacation times, assign tractor responsibilities, shopkeeper responsibilities, the Boston driving schedule, and start figuring out how to have a good time together.